-A badly planned holiday to Queenstown in 2017 with only 2 hectic days, a spangly new mountain bike and no recent riding experience, qualified me as a card carrying member of the “All gear, No idea” brigade.
+A badly planned holiday to Queenstown back in 2017, with only 2 hectic days, a spangly new mountain bike and no recent riding experience, qualified me as a card carrying member of the “All gear, No idea” brigade.

-But I wasn't shy lah- I just wanted to jump back into mountain biking, head first, after a 2 decade absence, and wanted to see first hand what mountain biking had become in the intervening years.
+But I wasn't going to be shy about it- I wanted to jump back into mountain biking, head first, after a 2 decade absence, and see first hand what mountain biking had become in the intervening years.

 It was not the best experience…but was not bad either…and God, what a spectacularly beautiful place.

 In 2019, I wanted to come back to see if I had progressed as a rider- Did the things that seemed big back then, seem so big now?

 If anything, any ride holiday to Queenstown should start with a warm-up ride here.
 7 Mile Bike Park is a compact network of lake-side trails that are open all year round and is easy to get to by car, or if you feel compelled, a 30 minute bike ride out from town.
 You will need to pedal up to the mid point called Eagles Nest to start the big, fun downhill trails that feature runs with proper sized berms and jumps.

 Everything is wide, well sighted and chicken lined, so let it rip.

 If you can stretch to it, new riders should get lesson here with a local so they can size you up and tell if you are going to crash out.
 If you’ve never had instruction in pumping your bike, riding berms or attempting tabletop jumps, this spot is a really great introduction to experience them; again, try to go with a local who can give you pointers for your first ride- I did, and it really cleared my head for the rest of the trip.

 Skyline is regarded as one of the steepest bike parks in the world and it’s apparent on the gondola up- it almost feels vertical.